Bjorn-Strom/FSS/docs/documentation/Feliz.md

 ```

 I did however find that there isn't much to gain by doing this.
+Fss already generates Css with classnames and can be used in a very straight forward way.

 The equivalent styling in Feliz with normal Fss is: